elastic/eui/packages/eui/.storybook/addons/code-snippet/README.md

 Instead of using the automatic code snippet generation, we can also provide a manual snippet which will be output instead.
 This is especially useful when the story content is not actually a component (e.g. a hook).
 You can see an example of this for the story of `useEuiTextDiff`.

-To add the story args tot he code snippet, add the defined marker `{{STORY_ARGS}}` to the snippet string.
+To add the story args to the code snippet, add the defined marker `{{STORY_ARGS}}` to the snippet string.
 This marker will be replaced automatically with the current story args.

 ```ts
 parameters: {